Risks and causes of oesophageal cancer

 Other risk factors

-Other risk factors for oesophageal cancer include Barrett's oesophagus and long term acid reflux, being obese, diet and rare medical conditions.
+Other risk factors for oesophageal cancer include Barrett's oesophagus and long term acid reflux, being very overweight, a high intake of processed red meat, and some rare medical conditions.

 You can view and print the quick guides for all the pages in the about oesophageal cancer section.

 As with most cancers, cancer of the oesophagus is more common in older people than in younger.
-There are very few cases in people under 45 years of age.
-Almost 9 out of 10 cases of oesophageal cancer can be linked to lifestyle and environmental factors.
+There are very few cases in people under 50 years of age.
+Most cases of oesophageal cancer can be linked to lifestyle and environmental factors.

 Smoking tobacco and drinking a lot of alcohol are some of the main risk factors for oesophageal cancer.
 Cigarettes contain nitrosamines and other chemicals that increase the risk of cancer.
 Pipe smoking also increases the risk of oesophageal cancer.
 When you smoke, you always swallow some of the smoke as well as breathing it into your lungs.